a-h/templ/docs/docs/05-server-side-rendering/01-creating-an-http-server-with-templ.md

 2023-04-26 08:40:03.421358 +0100 BST m=+0.000779501
 ```

 To display the current time, we could update the component to use the `time.Now()` function itself, but this would limit the reusability of the component.
-It's better when components are take parameters for their display values.
+It's better when components take parameters for their display values.

 :::tip
 Good templ components are idempotent, pure functions - they don't rely on data that's not passed in as parameters.
 As long as the parameters are the same, they always return the same HTML - they don't rely on any network calls or disk access.